orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 The following limitations apply:

-* Currently only `local` migrations are allowed
+* Currently only `local` migrations are allowed.
 * Schema limitations:
-	* In case a node in Neo4j has multiple labels, only the first label is imported into OrientDB
+	* In case a node in Neo4j has multiple _Labels_, it will be imported into a single OrientDB `Class` (_"MultipleLabelNeo4jConversion"_).
+		* Note that the information about the original set of Labels is not lost but stored into an internal property of the imported vertex (_"Neo4jLabelList"_).
+As a result it will be possible to query nodes with a specific Neo4j _Label_.
+Note also that the nodes imported into the single class _"MultipleLabelNeo4jConversion"_ can then be moved to other `Classes`, according to your specific needs, using the [MOVE VERTEX](SQL-Move-Vertex.md) command.
-	* Neo4j Nodes with same Label but different case, e.g. LABEL and LAbel will be aggregated into a single OrientDB vertex `class`
+	* Neo4j Nodes with same _Label_ but different case, e.g. _LABEL_ and _LAbel_ will be aggregated into a single OrientDB vertex `Class`.
-	* Neo4j Relationship with same name but different case, e.g. relaTIONship and RELATIONSHIP will be aggregated into a single OrientDB edge `class`
+	* Neo4j Relationship with same name but different case, e.g. _relaTIONship_ and _RELATIONSHIP_ will be aggregated into a single OrientDB edge `Class`
-	* Migration of Neo4j's "existence" constraints (only available in the Neo4j's Enterprise Edition) is currently not implemented
+	* Migration of Neo4j's _"existence"_ constraints (only available in the Neo4j's Enterprise Edition) is currently not implemented.

 ## Installation

-The _Neo4j to OrientDB Importer_ is provided as an external plugin, as a `zip` or `tar.gz` archive.
+The _Neo4j to OrientDB Importer_ is provided as an external plugin for the OrientDB Server, and is avaialbe as a `zip` or `tar.gz` archive.

 Please download the plugin from maven central: